Flight Turbulence: Everything you need to know

 4. An inconvenience at the back of the plane

-The modern aircraft designs are well built to absorb the strike of turbulence.
+Modern aircraft designs are well-built to absorb the strike of turbulence.
 But based on your sitting arrangement, it can feel a bit worse.
 It’s like a bus.
 It feels bumpier at the back of the bus on the wheel than the other seats of the bus.
 Almost the same with the aircraft as well.

 Less bumpy seats are generally in the plane’s focal point over the wing, for its closer placement to the plane’s focal point of lift and gravity.

 Turbulence is something that happens pretty much once in a while.
-It’s not something that harmful as people think.
+It’s not something as harmful as people think.
 Usually, the idea of facing turbulence is way more dangerous than it’s.

 Next time hopefully, you’ll be in a more comfortable position knowing the basic facts about the turbulence.
 So, in future flights, be comfortable with your air travel and relax.